IHTSDO/request-management-portal-ui/README.md

 Run `ng build --localize` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Localize

+Run `ng xi18n --output-path locale` to generate the localized files for translation.
+The `--output-path locale` simply places them in the appropriate location.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).